ninjakira/ninjakira/README.md

 Welcome to my GitHub!

-I am a Master in Data Science student at the Philipps-Universität Marburg.
-My research interests include Geospatial and Time Series Data Analysis, Data Engineering, MLOps and Explainable AI.
+I am a Master in Data Science student at the Philipps-Universität Marburg with research interest in Time Series Analysis, Forecasting and Computational Statistics.

 For leisure, I enjoy dancing, hiking and learning foreign languages and can converse in 🇬🇧, 🇩🇪, 🇨🇳, 🇫🇷 and 🇲🇾.